crypticC0der/collisionSystem/README.md

 # collisionSystem
-a simple collision system, with particles and strings<br>
+a simple collision system, with particles,water and strings<br>
 it is only 2d as it was more of a test on using opengl than my mechanics skills<br>
 <br>
 the strings and paritcles are coloured differently with respect to the particles mass and strings elasticity<br>
 the particles have variable mass, radius, initial position, velocity, both forces and acceleration can be applied<br>
 strings can have variable natural length and elasticity<br>
   they can be either strings or springs and can be connected to a mix of particles and static positions<br>
+water exists too, it is blue, the stronger blue the taller a single instance is<br>
+it will flow dynamically and around various objects<br>
   <br>
 there are a few global constants, such as elasticity of particles, elasticity of horizontal walls and elasticity of vertical walls,
 <br>